-With effect from April 2018, the annual MOE Bursary quantum is $140.
+The annual Higher Education Bursary (formerly known as MOE Bursary) quantum is $140.
 To be eligible for the bursary, adult learners:

 - Must be Singapore Citizens who are pursuing Nitec in Services/Technology and Higher Nitec in Services/Technology modules at ITE and paying subsidised fees;

-- Must not have been awarded the MOE Bursary for the past year; and
+- Must not have been awarded the Higher Education Bursary for the past year; and

 - Must not concurrently hold full scholarship, but may concurrently hold partial scholarships and bursaries.
 A scholarship with annual and other allowance (excluding course fees payment) of more than $5,000 a year will be deemed as a full scholarship.

-Adult learners who are successful in their applications will be given the bursary through their bank accounts via GIRO.
+Adult learners who are successful in their applications will be given the bursary through PayNow or GIRO.